ijlyttle/covidStates/README.md

 The purpose of this repository is to demonstrate the use of [projthis](https://ijlyttle.github.io/projthis/), an R package for managing  project-based workflows.
 The demonstration is an analysis of daily reported COVID-19 cases in the US, using [data provided by the New York Times](https://github.com/nytimes/covid-19-data).

-This is a rough outline of the steps:
+A rough outline of the steps supported by the projthis package:

 1. Create an R project.
 Then create a workflow, an ordered series of RMarkdown files.